Moonee-Publishing-LTD/Moonee_Test/README.md

 **Levels progression events using Adjust:**
 We utilize two key events related to game level progression: LevelDataStartEvent and LevelDataCompleteEvent.

-LevelDataStartEvent is sent at the begginig of the level.
+`LevelDataStartEvent` is sent at the beginning of the level
+1. `coinsAmount` - Indicates the main currency current amount (In level 1, if the users start with 0, send 0.)
+2. `purchaseIDs` - Indicates which in-app purchases the user made before starting this level, since the last time this event was sent.

      MoonSDK.SendLevelDataStartEvent(levelIndex, coinsAmount, purchaseIDs);

-LevelDataCompleteEvent  is sent at the end of the level:
+`LevelDataCompleteEvent`  is sent at the end of the level:
-1. LevelStatus - Indicates the current status of the level, which could be "start" when the level begins, "fail" if the player fails to complete it, or "complete" if the player finishes it without winning.
+1. `LevelStatus` - Indicates the current status of the level, which could be "start" when the level begins, "fail" if the player fails to complete it, or "complete" if the player finishes it without winning.
+2. `levelIndex` - Indicates level index
-2. LevelResult - Represents the outcome of the level, which could be "win" if the player successfully completes it or "fail" if the player fails to complete it.
+3. `LevelResult` - Represents the outcome of the level, which could be "win" if the player successfully completes it or "fail" if the player fails to complete it.
-3. isContinueLevel - A boolean argument that indicates whether the player is continuing the level from where they left off (true) or starting it from the beginning (false).
+4. `isContinue` - A boolean argument that indicates whether the player is continuing the level from where they left off (true) or starting it from the beginning (false).
 This is particularly useful for long idle levels or when there's a revive
      option.
 If the game doesn't have these features, it should be set to false by default.
-4. Data related to time spent in the game's store
+5. `coinsAmount` - Shows the current amount of the main currency once the level is completed.

 Use it as described below:

      MoonSDK.SendLevelDataCompleteEvent(LevelStatus.complete, levelIndex, LevelResult.win, isContinue, coinsAmount);

 For the in game store data, use the following (the rest is aoutomatic):